Elderly funding is the largest portion of the Weinberg Foundation’s grants budget

 - Residential care facilities

-The Foundation makes capital grants to residential care facilities, including nursing homes and assisted living facilities, which are implementing “culture change.”
+The Foundation makes capital grants to residential care facilities, including nursing homes, assisted living facilities, and “old age homes” that are implementing “culture change.”
 The culture change model strives to make residential care facilities home-like.
-One example is the Green House concept.
-The Harry and Jeanette Weinberg Foundation has taken a lead funding role in the development of these residences which represent a radical departure from traditional nursing homes.
-These homes have a “person-centered” philosophy or approach, which involves individuals in their service planning, focuses on strengths as opposed to deficits, and allows individuals to make decisions about how they live their daily lives, such as when they wake or eat.
+One example of this type of model in the US is the Green House concept.
+The Harry and Jeanette Weinberg Foundation has taken a lead funding role in the development of these residences that represent a radical departure from traditional nursing homes.
+Likewise, in Israel, Eshel has taken a lead in providing training for residential care facilities who wish to adopt a culture change model.
+Both of these models have a “person-centered” philosophy or approach, that involves individuals in service planning, focuses on strengths as opposed to deficits, and allows individuals to make decisions about how they live their daily lives, such as when they wake or eat.
 The individual, not the delivery of medical care or concern about liability, is at the center of all care plans and decisions.

 - Housing construction and repair

 These are primarily capital projects to construct and rehabilitate housing for older adults.
 Home repair and home modification programs would also be included in this area.
-The lack of safe, accessible, affordable housing with access to services is a major barrier to helping older adults age in the setting of their choice.
+The lack of safe, accessible, affordable housing is a major barrier to helping older adults age in the setting of their choice.
 Housing construction and repair projects should be based on universal design and smart growth principles.
-All capital projects should have a plan for resident access to services which is instrumental to the project.
+All capital projects should have a plan for resident access to services, which is instrumental to the project.

 This includes senior centers, adult day program sites, shared use sites, and other facilities that provide non-institutional services and supports to older adults outside of the home.
 Funding would include capital grants for construction of new facilities or rehabilitation of existing facilities.
 It would also include operating or program grants to support the facilities or their programs.
 Consistent with the emphasis on basic needs and vulnerable older adults, prioritization will be given to those facilities offering higher-level interventions, such as help with activities of daily living, health care, and medical monitoring.
 Community-based facility capital projects should be based on universal design and smart growth principles.